bkamins/bkamins.github.io/_posts/2023-08-25-infiltrate.md

 ```

 Ah - we can now see where the problem is.
 We have not covered the case when `iy` is greater than
-length of `y`.
+the length of `y`.
 It seems we are close.
-Let us do a final attempt:
+Let us make a final attempt:

 ```
 function mergesorted(x::T, y::T) where {T<:Vector}